Norwegians among us

 "So the new life turned out to be a lot like the old, except the winters are worse."

-Syttende Mai (pronounced SEH-tend-ah MY) in Stoughton, Wis., is the biggest in the nation and almost certainly bigger than any in Norway, though its organizers don't want to brag.
+Syttende Mai in Stoughton is the biggest in the nation and almost certainly bigger than any in Norway, though its organizers don't want to brag.

 The Scandinavian Hjemkomst Festival and Midwest Viking Festival is in late June in Fargo-Moorhead, sponsored by five Scandinavian societies.